Amalie Sofie Jensen

 with Ole Agersnap, Henrik Kleven: w26454

-We study the effects of welfare generosity on international migration using a series of large changes in welfare benefits for immigrants in Denmark.
-The first change, implemented in 2002, lowered benefits for immigrants from outside the EU by about 50%, with no changes for natives or immigrants from inside the EU.
+We study the effects of welfare generosity on international migration using reforms of immigrant welfare benefits in Denmark.
+The first reform, implemented in 2002, lowered benefits for non-EU immigrants by about 50%, with no changes for natives or EU immigrants.
 The policy was later repealed and re-introduced.
-The differential treatment of immigrants from inside and outside the EU, and of different types of non-EU immigrants, allows for a quasi-experimental research design.
-We find sizeable effects: the benefit reduction reduced the net flow of immigrants by about 5,000 people per year, or 3.7 percent of the stock of treated immigrants, and the subsequent repeal of the policy reversed the effect almost exactly.
-Our study provides some of...
+Based on a quasi-experimental research design, we find sizeable effects: the benefit reduction reduced the net flow of immigrants by about 5,000 people per year, and the subsequent repeal of the policy reversed the effect almost exactly.
+The implied elasticity of migration with respect to benefits equals 1.3.
+This represents some of the first causal evidence on the welfare magnet hypothesis.

 |July 2017||Do People Respond to the Mortage Interest Deduction?
 Quasi-Experimental Evidence from Denmark|